KCATurner/four/docs/latest/_sources/math.rst.txt

 .. centered:: Digits!
 We have digits!

 Each of these composite prefixes is no more than a unique digit in a base-1000 number system.
 As an example, take the number 10\ :sup:`370370370`.
-The zillion value for this number is 123456789, and the Conway-Wechsler name for this number is *one tresviginticentillisesquinquagintaquadringentillinovemoctogintaseptingentillion*.
+The zillion value for this number is 123456789, and the Conway-Wechsler name for this number is *one tresviginticentilli-sesquinquagintaquadringentilli-novemoctogintaseptingentillion*.
 We can see the relationship clearly by breaking the name down into each of it's composite prefixes.

 .. math::
     10^{370370370} = \text{one }\